 Dr. Raymond Afolarin-Olayinka has acted Business Advisor and Nigerian link for LLI cic since Jan 2012.
 Ray successfully completed his PhD in Knowledge Management to add to his Masters in Business Management and his considerable experience in the business world.

 Yasus Afari, co-founder of Learning Links International, is an experienced specialist in the field of creative arts, with the successful Jamaican show "Poetry in Motion" now in its 15th year, and the Jamaica Poetry Festival now in its 5th Year.
 Yasus Afari has supported the development of Learning Links International, and was active in developing the original idea.
 Yasus Afari continues to support in the work of Learning links International in any ways he can.

 Rev'd Dr Garnet Parris: Director LLI cic from Jan 2013 resigned 2016.
 Garnet has a brilliant grasp of the field we work in - in terms of understanding our Shared Histories and Heritage and is happy to continue to act in an advisory role.

-Dr Marian Gwyn undertakes advisory roles for LLI.
-Marian is Welsh speaking and based in Wales.
+Dr Marian Gwyn has undertaken various advisory roles for LLI.
 Marian was initially supported by Learning Links International during her PhD studies when she undertook research in Jamaica.
 Then as an independent consultant in heritage studies she has supported our work in heritage research and telling the stories of our shared histories.
 Marian currently leads Black History Month developments in North West Wales, working with Race Council Cymru as Director of Heritage.
-We very much value Marian's specialist support and encouragement.
+We have very much valued Marian's specialist support and encouragement.